gmarinho/udacity-DE-project-1-postgresql/README.md

-# Udacity Data Engineering Project 1 - Data Modeling with Postgress
+# Udacity Data Engineering Project 1 - Data Modeling with PostgreSQL

 This project implements the database modeling of a music streaming app data from a startup called 'Sparkfy'.
 Sparkfy is collecting user activity data from their new app, but it was first stored as JSON files containing log activity, user information, songs and artists.